-The trick is to increase your safety stocks by the minimal amount to protect you from out-of-stocks while minimizing inventory costs.
+The trick is to increase your safety stocks by a minimal amount to protect you from out-of-stocks while minimizing inventory costs.
 Or, in other words, only add stock when it adds value.

-Traditional methods for determining safety stock such as guesstimation or using common statistical modeling techniques do not work well in today’s dynamic retailing environment.
+Traditional methods for determining safety stock such as guesstimation or using common statistical modelling techniques do not work well in today’s dynamic retailing environment.

 Today’s most successful retailers leverage software that specializes in optimizing safety stock based on an accurate demand forecast.

 When a popular item is out-of-stock at their location, store managers are often faced with the decision to transfer inventory in from another store.
 Not only does this come at an additional cost (shipping cost, employee time, etc.), but it also doesn’t solve the root problem.